 Note

-Step 6: Start server and create first address
+Step 6: Start the server and create your first address

-Start the configured mail server directly from the registry with the following command:
+Start the configured mail server directly from the project directory with the following command: